defold/doc/docs/en/manuals/gui-clipping.md

 ![Layers and clipping](images/gui-clipping/layers.png)

-In this example, both the clipper nodes "Donut BG" and "BG" are using the same layer 1.
-The render order between them will be according to the same order in the hierarchy where "Donut BG" is rendered before "BG".
+In this example, both the clipper nodes "`Donut BG`" and "`BG`" are using the same layer 1.
+The render order between them will be according to the same order in the hierarchy where "`Donut BG`" is rendered before "`BG`".
 However, the child node "Donut Shadow" is assigned to the layer 2 which has a higher layer order and thus will be rendered after the both clipping nodes.
 In this case, the render order will be:

-- Donut BG
+- `Donut BG`
-- BG
+- `BG`
-- BG Frame
+- `BG Frame`
-- Donut Shadow
+- `Donut Shadow`

-Here you can see that the "Donut Shadow" object will be clipped by both clipping nodes due to the layering, even though it is only a child to one of them.
+Here you can see that the "`Donut Shadow`" object will be clipped by both clipping nodes due to the layering, even though it is only a child to one of them.